 "Where does Jim Smith live Peter?"
 I asked as he started the Ute.

 "Burgooney, about 3 miles from the station."

 "What fucking station?
-My old tin shed was bigger than that station ticket office and that Joey I had could hop across that room in one hop on one leg!", I said as we drove off down the track, laughing our heads off.
+My old tin shed was bigger than that station ticket office and that Joey I had could hop across that room in one hop on one leg!", I said as we drove off down the track, laughing.

 The red dust flew up behind us as we drove along and Peter turned on the radio.
 We drove in silence as we listened to Slim Dusty singing one of his famous Bush ballads called, 'My Home on the Sunburnt Plain'.

 "Grab that gate, Yorky." said Peter as we slowed down.

 The gate was opened and closed in a jiffy and the Ute was once more kicking up dust as it rolled over large potholes.

 "There's Jims' old Bedford truck, right where he said it would be."